kishtarn555/Logic-Sim/README.md

 If you have further questions,  there are examples in the file called examples.

 The one in the subfolder called PC is a full project with multiple files and complex interactions.
 It emulates a computer.

+ It only works on windows due to IO, you may wanna change IO